jwmwalrus/quorum/README.md

-# seater
+# Quorum

+GORM-related utilities.

+## Seater

-Seeds a GORM database
+Seeds a GORM database.

+## QParams

+A lucene-like parser for GORM.